hzz0024/hzz0024.github.io/_posts/2020/2020-06-16-single_generation_selection.markdown

 Multiple estimators can be used simultaniusly be summing up the above numbers.
 Thus -doMaf 7 (1+2+4) will use the first three estimators.
 If the allele frequencies are estimated from the genotype likelihoods then you need to infer the major and minor allele (-doMajorMinor)

+Can we just use the frequency data (derived from -doMaf 4 here) from angsd for null model building?

+Also I found a new program ABC that is useful to measure selection on polygenic traits based on population-genomic time-series data and a genotype-phenotype map [https://gompertlab.com/software/](https://gompertlab.com/software/).
+The manual is [here](https://github.com/zgompert/fsabc/blob/master/fsabc_manual.pdf).
+However, at minimum fsabc requires the user to provide files with allele frequency data (potential snp outliers), environmental data, effective population size estimates, and a genotype-phenotype map, which looks like a downstream analysis after outlier detection.